Godzil/fusd/README.markdown

 5. Verify the fusd devices /dev/fusd/status and /dev/fusd/control
 exist.
-If the modprobe succeeds but no fusd devices appear, doublecheck the udev rule config change and make sure udevd restarted successfully.
+If the modprobe succeeds but no fusd devices appear, double-check the udev rule config change and make sure udevd restarted successfully.
 The kfusd kernel module must be inserted after udev has been correctly configured and restarted.